Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 return maxSubarraySum

-We are using three nested loops : exploring each subarray using two outer loops and calculating their sum using the innermost loop.
-Time complexity = O (n³).
-Space complexity = O(1).
-Note: Explore analysis of loop blog for analyzing such type of loop.
+We are using three nested loops: Exploring each subarray using two outer loops and calculating their sum using the innermost loop.
+So time complexity = O(n^3).
+Note: You can explore analysis of loop blog for understanding the exact analysis of this loop.

-Now critical questions are : can we optimize the above approach further?
-Is it necessary to use the innermost loop from k = i to j?
-Let’s think!
+Now, the critical questions are: Can we optimize the above approach further?
+Is it necessary to run the innermost loop from k = i to j?
+Let's think!

-If we observe closely, we can easily calculate subarray sum from i to j + 1 in O(1), if we know the sub-array sum from i to j.
-Here is the formula: subarray sum from i to j + 1 = subarray sum from i to j + X[j + 1].
+If we observe closely, we can easily calculate the subarray sum from i to j + 1 in O(1), if we know the sub-array sum from i to j.
+Here is the formula: Subarray sum from i to j + 1 = Subarray sum from i to j + X[j + 1].

-This is optimized version of the above approach, where we run only two nested loops: outer loop picks the starting index, and inner loop calculates running sum of all sub-arrays starting from that index.
-So we avoid an extra inner loop to calculate sum for every i and j.
+This is the optimized version of the above approach.
+Here we can use only two nested loops: the outer loop to pick the starting index, and the inner loop to calculate the running sum of all sub-arrays starting from that index.
+So we can easily avoid the innermost loop to calculate the sum of each subarray every time.

 int findMaxSubarraySum(int X[], int n)